SAP/spartacus-docs/_pages/dev/type-augmentation.md

 ## Augmenting Modules

 Now that the `CostCenter` can be augmented, you can alter its shape to fit your requirements.
 Let's say you need to display the `originalCode` field to users.
 Even if you have already adjusted the endpoint configuration and entity normalizers, TypeScript still does not automatically suggest that the `originalCode` key is also present on that model.
-To add it to the TypeScript type, you have to declare a new property on a `CostCenter` module.
+To add it to the TypeScript type, you have to declare a new property on a `CostCenter` interface.
 The following is an example:

 ```ts
 declare module '@spartacus/core' {